ridha-415/filaops/FAQ.md

 ### What database does FilaOps use?

-**Docker version:** SQL Server (included in container)

-**Manual installation:**
-- Windows: SQL Server Express
-- Linux/Mac: PostgreSQL (with manual setup)
+FilaOps uses **PostgreSQL 16+** for all installations (Windows, macOS, and Linux).

 ---

 ### Can I use a different database?

 Not currently.
-FilaOps is designed for SQL Server/PostgreSQL.
+FilaOps is designed for PostgreSQL.
 Support for other databases may be added in the future.

 ---